-The Gotica Toscana Museum (MuGot), in Ponzalla, in the municipality of Scarperia e San Piero (FI), is preparing an important development for 2025: the opening of a new exhibition space. a new exhibition hall entirely dedicated to the German armory. of the Second World War.
-A significant expansion that further enriches the museum path, offering a documented and comprehensive perspective on the Italian-German front during the Italian Campaign.
-The work was conceived and carried out by the amazing volunteers of Gotica Toscana aps, who are tireless in leading numerous practical initiatives for the setup and reconstruction of historical contexts related to the Second World War in the Apennine sector of the Gothic Line and Passo del Giogo.
+The Gotica Toscana Museum (MuGot), in Ponzalla in the municipality of Scarperia and San Piero (FI), is preparing for an important new development for 2025: the opening of a New exhibition hall devoted entirely to German armory World War II.
+A significant expansion that further enriches the museum itinerary, offering a documented and comprehensive perspective on the Italian-German front during the Italian Campaign.
+The work was conceived and carried out by the magnificent volunteers of Gotica Toscana aps, who are tireless in conducting multiple concrete initiatives to set up and reconstruct historical contexts related to World War II in the Apennine sector of the Gothic Line and the Giogo Pass.

-The new section will be open to the public starting from April 21 and will host original weapons, equipment, and accessories used by the German troops, particularly those who operated along the Gothic Line.
-Special attention is given to the 4.
-Fallschirmjäger-Division, protagonist of the fierce fighting in September 1944 on Giogo Pass, where it fiercely resisted the Allied advance.
+The new section will be open to the public from the April 21 and will host original weapons, equipment, and accessories used by the German troops, particularly those who operated along the Gothic Line.
+Special attention is paid to the 4.
+Fallschirmjäger-Division, protagonist of the fierce fighting in September 1944 on Giogo Pass, where he strenuously resisted the Allied advance.

 The weapons on display: Wehrmacht and paratroopers